rails/rails/guides/source/active_support_instrumentation.md

 In this guide, you will learn how to use the instrumentation API inside of Active Support to measure events inside of Rails and other Ruby code.
 We cover:

-* What instrumentation can provide
+* What instrumentation can provide.
-* The hooks inside the Rails framework for instrumentation
+* The hooks inside the Rails framework for instrumentation.
-* Adding a subscriber to a hook
+* Adding a subscriber to a hook.
-* Building a custom instrumentation implementation
+* Building a custom instrumentation implementation.

 --------------------------------------------------------------------------------